Nigerian wins West African journalist of the year award

 “We should all be concerned about the erosion of the fundamental tenets of democracy,” Mr Braimah said.

-Decrying the stifling of media space across Africa, Mr Braimah urged journalists to brave the odds and hold the government to account.
+Decrying the stifling of media space across Africa, Mr Braimah urged journalists to brave the odds and hold the governments to account.

-He pointed at the rise of military regimes across West Africa, especially in Francophone countries of Mali, Guinea, Burkina Faso, and Niger, where there is a shrinking of democratic space.
+He pointed to the rise of military regimes across West Africa, especially in the Francophone countries of Mali, Guinea, Burkina Faso, and Niger, where there is a shrinking of democratic space.

 Mr Karikari spoke on the theme of the conference, “Media and Democracy in Africa.”